 [email protected]

 Dr. Orr is an Associate Professor of Native American Studies at the University of Oklahoma College of Arts and Sciences.
-His research centers on two approaches to indigenous politics: examining institutions and attitudes internal to Indigenous polities, and seeking to understand attitudes about Indigenous peoples from the perspective of settler societies.
+His research centers on developing projects that explore the intersection of trust, law, regulation, and health priorities in American Indian tribes.

 [email protected]

 Dr. Simonds is an Assistant Professor in Community Health at Montana State University.
-Dr. Simonds uses community-based participatory research approaches to address health and health literacy issues ranging from chronic disease to environmental health among Native Americans.
+Dr. Simonds uses community-based participatory research approaches to address health and health literacy issues ranging from chronic disease to environmental health among American Indians.

 [email protected]